pybamm-team/PyBaMM/docs/source/user_guide/installation/install-from-docker.rst

 This will return you to your host machine's terminal.

-Building Docker Image Locally from Source
+Building Docker image locally from source
 -----------------------------------------

 If you want to build the PyBaMM Docker image locally from the PyBaMM source code, follow these steps: